GeWu-Lab/LSMI_Estimator/README.md

 ## Acknowledgement

-This work is sponsored by CCF-Tencent Rhino-Bird Open Research Fund, the National Natural Science Foundation of China (Grant No.62106272), the Public Computing Cloud of Renmin University of China, and the fund for building world-class universities (disciplines) of Renmin University of China.
+This work is sponsored by the CCF-Tencent Rhino-Bird Open Research Fund, the National Natural Science Foundation of China (Grant No. 62106272), the Public Computing Cloud of Renmin University of China, and the fund for building world-class universities (disciplines) of Renmin University of China.

-## Contact us
+## Contact

 If you have any detailed questions or suggestions, you can email us:
 **zqyang@ruc.edu.cn**